 The stream will get bigger and wider as you ascend and you will spot small pools also.
 About 30 minutes walk will take to a much big pool ( I think it is the first pool everyone talks about).
 This is a picnic spot and it will be busy with people most of the time.

-Only few will further ascend the trail since the trek will get little treacherous afterwards.
+Only few will further ascend the trail since the trek will get little treacherous afterward.
 A little conscious while walking can save you from getting few scratches.
 Moving upwards will take you to some more waterfalls and finally to the campsite.

 There are two common places to camp, either on the top of the hill or in the catchment area of the dam where you started the trek.
 More people camp nearby the dam.
 To camp in the forest, just find out any good places to pitch your tent on the way before dark.